globalsculptor/glowpuzzle-wearable/README.md

 Glow Puzzle Wearable
 ===================

-The wearable adaptation of the legendary connect the dots puzzle game.
+The wearable adaptation of the legendary puzzle game.

 Glow Puzzle is an extremely addicting game.
 The goal is to connect all the dots in the puzzle using a continuous path but you are not allowed to reuse any completed path.
 There are 120 brain teasing levels available to keep you challenged in this game.